 The biggest contraindication for cricothyrotomy is the ability to secure the airway by a less invasive means as already mentioned.
 Other contraindications include not knowing the anatomy of the cricothyroid membrane or the proper procedure, trauma to the cricothyroid site, or children.
 The exact age at which surgical cricothyrotomy is contraindicated is not agreed upon.
 Some sources say younger than 8 years old, and some say younger than 12.
 Regardless, children with smaller, softer airway anatomy should receive needle cricothyrotomy as opposed to an incision of the cricothyroid membrane.
 This is because of an increased likelihood of cutting through the other side of the trachea or causing further damage.
 In any situation in which cricothyrotomy is contraindicated, the patient needs to be immediately transported to the nearest facility so that a tracheostomy can be performed by a doctor.

 Once you have determined that you are going to proceed with cricothyrotomy, it is important to do so quickly, but effectively.
 Start by making sure that all your equipment is already prepared or being prepared by your partner while you prepare the site.
 Place the patient's neck in the neutral mid-line position.
-If no trauma is suspected, it is helpful the slightly extend the patients neck to hold the trachea in position.
-Stabilize the skin and the trachea with your non-dominant hand using your thumb and middle finger, allowing for your index finger to palpate the cricothyroid membrane as shown in figure 2.
+If no trauma is suspected, it is helpful the slightly extend the patient's neck to hold the trachea in position.
+Stabilize the skin and the trachea with your non-dominant hand using your thumb and middle finger, allowing for your index finger to palpate the cricothyroid membrane.
 Clean the site as you would an IV site.
 For a surgical cricothyrotomy, use a scalpel and make a vertical incision over the cricothyroid membrane about 1-2 cm long and puncture the membrane.
 Make a 1 cm horizontal cut and spread the incision apart.
 Once the trachea is exposed, insert a 6.0 cuffed endotracheal tube.
-Inflate the cuff, attach the BVM and have your partner ventilate while you listen for breath sounds to ensure proper placement.
+Inflate the cuff, attach the BVM, and have your partner ventilate while you listen for breath sounds to ensure proper placement.
 Secure the tube with tape or a commercial device.
 End-tidal CO2 should also be attached to the tube to ensure adequate ventilation.